-In general, a forward looking expected geometric return for an asset class can be approximated by taking the forward looking expected arithmetic return and subtracting one-half of the variance of the asset class1.
+In general, a forward-looking expected geometric return for an asset class can be approximated by taking the forward-looking expected arithmetic return and subtracting one-half of the variance of the asset class.

-If the actuary is trying to determine the forward looking expected arithmetic return for an entire portfolio from individual asset classes, this can be accomplished by taking the appropriate weightings from the individual asset classes' forward looking expected arithmetic returns.
-However, if the actuary is trying to determine the forward looking expected geometric return for an entire portfolio from individual asset classes, this cannot be accomplished by taking the appropriate weightings from the individual asset classes, this cannot be accomplished by taking the appropriate weightings from the individual asset classes' forward looking expected geometric return for the appropriate weightings from the individual asset classes, this cannot be accomplished by taking the appropriate weightings from the individual asset classes' forward looking expected geometric return for the entire portfolio, the actuary would first determine the forward looking expected arithmetic return for the entire portfolio and then subtract one-half of the variance of the entire portfolio.
+If the actuary is trying to determine the forward-looking expected arithmetic return for an entire portfolio from individual asset classes, this can be accomplished by taking the appropriate weightings from the individual asset classes' forward-looking expected arithmetic returns.
+However, if the actuary is trying to determine the forward-looking expected geometric return for an entire portfolio from individual asset classes, this cannot be accomplished by taking the appropriate weightings from the individual asset classes' forward-looking expected geometric returns.
+In approximating the forward-looking expected geometric return for the entire portfolio, the actuary would first determine the forward-looking expected arithmetic return for the entire portfolio and then subtract one-half of the variance of the entire portfolio.

-1 Investments, Bodie, Kane and Marcus, 2005, p.
+Investments, Bodie, Kane and Marcus, 2005, p.
 864.